ginjo/rfm/README.md

   Github uses markdown or rdoc (maybe others?).
   To preview this file in plain markdown, edit in TextMate and choose Bundles/Markdown/Preview menu option.

 -->

 # ginjo-rfm

-Rfm is a Ruby-Filemaker adapter, a gem that provides an interface between Filemaker Server and Ruby.
-Query your Filemaker database, browse result records as persistent objects, and create/update/delete records with a syntax similar to ActiveRecord.
-Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
-Version 3 removes the dependency on ActiveSupport and is now a completely independent Gem, able to run most of its core features without requiring any other supporting Gems.
-ActiveModel features can be activated by adding activemodel to your Gemfile (or requiring activemodel manually).
+Rfm provides an interface between Filemaker Server and Ruby.
+Query your Filemaker database, browse result records as persistent objects, and create/update/delete database records.
+Obtain database schema, layout metadata, scripts, and value lists.
+Gain ActiveModel features on entities by adding activemodel to your Gemfile (or requiring activemodel manually).

+Ginjo-rfm 3.1 is compatible with Ruby >= 2.2.
+Ruby versions < 2.2 are EOL and will no longer be supported.

 ## Documentation & Links